Searching for a way to control how WooCommerce variation price ranges are displayed on your store?

 - How to update the product price when a variation is selected.

-But first, let’s start with a quick discussion of why the default WooCommerce variation price display behavior might not be optimal and what you should do instead.
+But first, let’s start with a quick discussion of why the default WooCommerce variation price display behaviour might not be optimal and what you should do instead.

 Why Is It Bad to Display the Variation Price Range?